Inbound Marketing September 10, 2024 6 min read

 • Number of closed deals,

-• Number of closed deals first acquired via email marketing or social media.
+• Or number of closed deals first acquired via email marketing or social media.

-• Number of closed deals that were acquired less than a month ago.
+• Or number of closed deals that were acquired less than a month ago.

 • And a lot more…